Bancie/Optimization-Oracle/README.md

 </a>
 <h3></h3>

-This repository provides a comprehensive collection of algorithms for **Mixed/pure integer linear programming (MILP/PILP)**, but it's more focus on MILP, a powerful optimization technique used to solve problems with discrete decision variables.
+This repository provides a comprehensive collection of algorithm libraries for **Mixed/Pure integer linear programming (MILP/PILP)**, but it's more focus on MILP, a powerful optimization technique used to solve problems with discrete decision variables.
 MILP problems are ubiquitous in various fields, including operations research, finance, engineering, and computer science.

 **MILP algorithms** are designed to find solutions that maximize or minimize a given objective function while satisfying a set of linear constraints.
 Unlike linear programming, which allows for continuous variables, MILP restricts the variables to integer values.
 This additional constraint makes MILP problems significantly more challenging to solve.